SuyashLakhotia/TechInterview/6 - Concurrency in Java.md

 ### Thread Interference

 Interference happens when two operations, running in different threads, but acting on the same data, *interleave*.
 This means that the two operations consist of multiple steps and the sequences of steps overlap.
-For example, `c++` & `c--` being invoked by two concurrent threads.
-Thread interference bugs are unpredictable and hard to debug.
+For example, `a++` & `a--` being invoked by two concurrent threads.
+Thread interference bugs (AKA race conditions) are unpredictable and hard to debug.

 ### Memory Consistency Errors